Melbourne Rugby Union Football Club: History

 Both the emblem and the motto along with the club's victory song "We're on the march with Melbourne's Army" are still deeply embedded in the Melbourne Rugby Club 'psyche.'
 Another mark of recognition of Melbourne RUFC was introduced by R.I.
 Kingman in the early Sixties.
 The sound of 'Who's that man with the big red nose' has become synonymous with MRUFC throughout Victorian rugby circles.

 In 1959 MRUFC gained the rights to play on Romanis Reserve.
 Commonly known as Orrong Park, it is situated on Orrong Road, between High Street and Malvern Roads, Prahran.

 In recent years the Melbourne Rugby club has enjoyed some extraordinary success.
 In 2009, the club's centenary year the first grade side came from last to first, to win the Dewar Shield for the club's 15th time (the most of any club in Victoria).
 On 11 September 2010, the club went one step further with all 4 senior sides winning their respective competitions.
 The first club to ever do this in Victoria and second in Australia.

+Melbourne rugby league club and founding of the Victorian Rugby Union (1923-26)

+With no club rugby union being played since 1912 or during World War One, in 1923 a club rugby league competition was established under a new body called the Victorian Rugby Football League (VRL)., and the clubs formed included a Melbourne Rugby Football League Club (MRFLC).After three seasons of rugby league competitions, in early 1926 the VRL committee voted to switch codes and became the Victorian Rugby Union.
+The existing clubs then gave effect to the change becoming or founding as rugby union clubs, including the present day Melbourne RUFC, Melbourne University and Kiwis (now Kiwi Hawthorn RUFC).